mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Community.md

 -   The value of a stronger buy-in by participants, ideally a greater commitment to the collective making process balanced with the need for low pressure (avoiding a negative sense of obligation).

+**Narrative summary of conflict - TRANSITION TO DRAMA SCENARIO**

+The conflict comprised of compounding factors and resulted in a lack of desire to complete coding activities before fully engaging with them.

+In the initial stages some families struggled to reconcile the obstacles presented but their active participation in warm up games shows ....

+While many families talked of the challenge of coding, one family in particular were s In reflection on the session that ended their participation

+INSERT SOME ANALYSIS HERE BASED ON AGENCY AND AFFORDENCES OFFERED

 ## Results on key interventions of the design concerning agency